ethereum/solidity-website/src/posts/2024-04-02-solidity-developer-survey-2023-results.md

 ![Most liked aspect](slide55)

-33.8% of the respondents consider mappings as their most liked feature, followed by contracts as objects being the second most popular feature (23.2%).
+33.8% of the respondents consider mappings as their most liked feature, followed by contracts as objects (23.2%).

-Modifiers (16.1%) and Inline Assembly (12.6%) were noticed to be quite higher up in the list as well.
+Modifiers (16.1%) and Inline Assembly (12.6%) were often mentioned as well.

-Some users reported User defined types (6%), dynamic arrays (3.4%), and `using for` (2.5%) as their most liked features.
+Some users reported user defined types (6%), dynamic arrays (3.4%), and `using for` (2.5%) as their most liked features.

 ![Most liked feature](slide56)

-When we asked the participants about their biggest pain points with Solidity, the Stack too deep errors ranked the highest with 42% of all votes, followed by missing memory optimizations (21.6%) and compiler performance (13%).
+When we asked the participants about their biggest pain points with Solidity, Stack too deep errors ranked the highest with 42% of all votes, followed by missing memory optimizations (21.6%) and compiler performance (13%).

 8.6% of respondents said that redundant checks (e.g. in checked arithmetic) is their biggest issue.